 The Directors acknowledge the importance of high standards of corporate governance and, given the Group’s size and the constitution of the Board, have decided to apply the principles set out in the Corporate Governance Code for small and mid-sized companies published by the QCA in April 2018(‘‘QCA Code’’).

-The Board comprises five Directors; an independent Non-Executive Chairman, two full time Executive Directors and two Non-Executive Directors (both being independent), reflecting a blend of different experiences and backgrounds.
+The Board comprises six Directors; an independent Non-Executive Chairman, one full time Executive Director and four Non-Executive Directors (three being independent, and one being a representative of Sofinnova Crossover I SLP), reflecting a blend of different experiences and backgrounds.
 The function of the Chairman is to supervise and manage the Board and to ensure its effective control of the business.
 The Board believes that the composition of the Board brings a desirable range of skills and experience in light of the Group’s challenges and opportunities as a public company, while at the same time ensuring that no individual (or a small group of individuals) can dominate the Board’s decision-making.

 The Board meet regularly to review, formulate and approve the Group’s strategy, budgets, corporate actions and oversee the Group’s progress towards its goals.
 The Board has established the following committees to fulfil specific functions – Audit, Risk & Disclosure committee (the ‘‘Audit Committee’’) and a Remuneration committee (the ‘‘Remuneration Committee’’) with formally delegated duties and responsibilities.
 Each of these committees meet on a regular basis and at least two times a year.
 The Board has elected not to constitute a dedicated nomination committee, instead retaining such decision-making with the Board as a whole.
 This approach is considered appropriate to enable all Board members to take an active involvement in the consideration of Board candidates and to support the Chair in matters of nomination and succession.

 From time to time, separate committees may also be set up by the Board to consider specific issues when the need arises.